-Are you recommending the vaccine to your patients with PV or MF?
+Are you recommending the vaccine to your patients with PV, ET or MF?

 Having cancer regardless of treatment status is a risk factor for worse outcome from infections including influenza and COVID-19.
-The short answer is yes once COVID-19 vaccines become more widely available.
+The short answer is yes now that COVID-19 vaccines are widely available.
 In terms of prioritization, and according to CDC guidelines, cancer patients will be part of the phase II wave of vaccination which will occur sometime in February.
 The vaccine is given in 2 doses at 21 days interval and we expect patients receiving the vaccine to be immune 2-3 weeks after their second dose of vaccine.
 Learn more about vaccination here.

 I have a blood cancer and am taking hydroxyurea and have compromised immune system and take prolia for bones, is it ok to get covid vaccine.
 I am 83 yrs old in ok health.

-The short answer is yes, the vaccines however were not evaluated in patients with blood disorders and compromised immune systems so we are not certain how effective they will be - the CDC is recommending cancer patients should get the vaccine.
+The short answer is yes the vaccines are approved for general use.
+The vaccines however were not evaluated in patients with blood disorders and compromised immune systems so we are not certain how effective they will be - the CDC is recommending cancer patients should get the vaccine.
 You should however discuss vaccination with the doctor managing your CMML.
-Here is a summary of what is known thus far about vaccination in patients with cancer.

 I am concerned about the safety of the two RNA vaccines in general.
 Are they continued to be studied for safety even as people are getting them.
 Are there any studies on the safety and efficacy in MPN patients and these vaccines.

-So far data shows excellent safety, most of vaccines adverse events occur on short term historically and there had been no concerns with the mRNA vaccines and enough follow up now in terms of safety, we don’t have data on efficacy among patients with MPN, there is zero harm as the vaccine does not contain any virus killed or attenuated.
+So far data shows excellent safety for all 3 vaccines, most of vaccines adverse events occur on short term historically and there had been no concerns with the mRNA vaccines and enough follow up now in terms of safety, we don’t have data on efficacy among patients with MPN, there is zero harm as the vaccine does not contain any virus killed or attenuated.

 What is your approach to timing of the Covid vaccination for patients with MF who have not have had prior Covid 19, and are about to start chemotherapy?

-If possible to delay, is it advised to delay starting chemo until 2 weeks after completing the Covid 19 vaccine series in order to max out the protective benefit from the vaccine.
-If starting Jakafi maybe delay starting Jakafi if possible by 2 weeks because it does affect T cell function.
+If possible it is advised but not essential to delay starting chemotherapy until 2 weeks after completing the Covid 19 vaccine series in order to max out the protective benefit from the vaccine.
+Consider delaying starting chemotherapy if possible by 2 weeks.

 When should the COVID vaccine be given before starting chemo or after chemo?
 Is their data to support this recommendation?